 MOZMOD – simulating tax and benefit policies for development in Mozambique

 MOZMOD model is freely accessible for non-commercial research use.
-You may request access for the model here.
+You may request access to the model here.

 Exercises | Exercícios

 This training course explains how to set up and use the tax-benefit microsimulation model for Mozambique, MOZMOD.
 It aims at giving the users of SOUTHMOD models an introduction to microsimulation in general and the MOZMOD model v1.0 in particular.

 In this video, we describe the MOZMOD model and introduce the SOUTHMOD research project.
 This is the first video in a series of five videos that together form a training course on how to set up and use the tax-benefit microsimulation model for Mozambique, MOZMOD.